 This note receivable was executed on October 31, 2012 to Healthperks, Inc. ("Healthperks"), a company at its inception that was wholly-owned by the Company's directors, principal stockholders and other current stockholders.
-It has a maturity date of the earlier of (a) October 31, 2017, or (b) the consummation of the transaction or series of transactions where Healthperks sells its equity securities for the primary purpose of raising working capital which results in aggregate gross proceeds of not less than \$2,000, including the cancelation of indebtedness.
-This note has a 6% interest per annum, and all principal and accrued and unpaid interest are due as noted above.
-Due to the uncertain nature of the receivable and the ability of Healthperks to repay the note, collectability cannot be reasonably assured.
-As a result, as of December 31, 2012, the full principal and interest balance of \$191 has been reserved.
+It had a maturity date of the earlier of (a) October 31, 2017, or (b) the consummation of the transaction or series of transactions where Healthperks sells its equity securities for the primary purpose of raising working capital which results in aggregate gross proceeds of not less than \$2,000, including the cancelation of indebtedness.
+This note had a 6% interest per annum, and all principal and accrued and unpaid interest were due as noted above.
+As of December 31, 2012, the full principal and interest balance of \$191 has been reserved and the note has been canceled.